Nuelchi/pyth-m5/BACKTEST_INTEGRATION.md

 ---

-**🎉 Congratulations!** You now have a fully integrated backtesting platform in your Next.js dashboard!
+**🎉 Congratulations!** You now have TrainFlow, a fully integrated backtesting platform by SkyEx Corporation, in your Next.js dashboard!